Wilder Park median real estate price is $123,668, which is less expensive than 83.7% of Kentucky neighborhoods and 92.0% of all U.S. neighborhoods.

 Divorcees may find friendship and understanding in this neighborhood, as 24.6% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 99.0% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Wilder Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.3% of the neighborhoods in America.
+In addition, the Wilder Park neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.

 In the Wilder Park neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 23.9% of commuters carpool here, which is more than in 96.4% of all U.S. neighborhoods.